 And if I’m going to speculate as to the motivations of visitors, I should ask myself the obvious questions.
 Why did I upload photographs of myself at all?
 Four of them!
 Why do I think that it’s important to be embodied on, let’s face it, a website with a great deal of highly abstracted content?
 Do I think it looks “professional”?
 Do I think photographs make me more relate-able?
 Am I bowing to the cultural imperative that women present their bodies for judgment?
 I don’t know!

-I didn’t think much of it at the time.Lisa Wade is a professor of sociology at Occidental College.
+I didn’t think much of it at the time.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.